deta/cloud-docs/docs/HTTP.md

 **`https://database.deta.sh/v1/{project_id}/{base_name}`**

 > The `base_name` is the name for your database.
 If you already have a **Base**, then you can go ahead and provide it's name here.
 Additionally, you could provide any name here when doing any `PUT`or `POST` request and our backend will automatically create it.
-There is no limit on hoe many "Bases" you can create.
+There is no limit on how many "Bases" you can create.

 ### Auth
 A **Project Key** _must_ to be provided in the request **headers** `X-API-Key` for authentication.
 This is how we authorize your requests.